 - Disconnect the headlight harness from the headlight. - Remove the screws securing the headlight assembly to the headlight bezel. - Remove the headlight assembly and install the new one with screws. - Connect the harness to the headlight assembly.

-Screw Headlight Housing or LED Headlight Assembly
+Inside of Cowl Screw Headlight Housing or LED Headlight Assembly

 Taillight